Stanislas7/nuage/docs/terrain_pipeline.md

 - Loads at most a small number of tiles per frame.
 - Tiles are created once per lifetime; evicted tiles free GPU memory.
 - Compiled tiles use a 2-level LOD swap and border skirts (configurable).
+- LOD1 is only used when a tile and its 4-neighbors are also in LOD1 to avoid seams.

 Visible radius is configured in `assets/config/terrain.json`:
 ```